-We had Michelle Lambright Black, a well-known credit expert and founder of CreditWriter.com, contribute a guest post for us about establishing good business credit.
+We had Michelle Lambright Black, a well-known credit expert and founder of CreditWriter.com, post a guest post about establishing good business credit.
 Check it out and learn from the experts on Markaaz!

-Having a good credit rating is an important goal for both individuals and businesses alike.
+A good credit rating is an important goal for individuals and businesses.
 As a small business owner, having a good business credit score can work to your advantage in many ways.
 Whether you’re applying for business financing, seeking insurance coverage, negotiating terms with suppliers, or leasing equipment, your business credit reports and scores have the potential to set you up for success.

-Before you can establish business credit, you need to make sure your business is credible in the eyes of lenders and others.
+Before establishing business credit, you must ensure your business is credible in the eyes of lenders and others.
 Achieving this goal does take a bit of legwork on the front end, but your efforts should pay off.
 The following checklist should help you get started.

 - Choose your business structure.
 If you want to set your business up as a separate entity (and have the opportunity to build credit in your business’ name), opt for one of the following structures: